FIREFIGHTERS in western Sydney will stop seeing double from this week.

 His brother, Chris said he would be doing some building projects which he had been putting off as well as some travelling across the country and overseas.

-The two brothers’ last advice to firefighters was firefighting was the the best job in the world and they should do their very best.
+The two brothers’ last advice to firefighters was that firefighting is the best job in the world and they should do their very best.

-‘‘You should listen to your bosses, be professional and wear your uniform with pride,’’ Supt Tom said.
+‘‘You should listen to your bosses, be professional and wear your uniform with pride,’’ Superintendent Milburn said.